Em-Arce/Em-Arce/README.md

 🧑‍💻 Junior Backend Developer (Ruby on Rails).

-📝 I’m recently finished Full Stack Web Development Course at Avion School.
+📝 I recently finished Full Stack Web Development Course at Avion School.

 😃 I’m looking for help in Ruby, Ruby on Rails and best practices in API development.